microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	};
 	```

+	This is the code that deploys the "myCoin" contract to the blockchain.

-1. Return to the terminal or PowerShell window and execute the following command to compile the  contracts:
+1. Return to the terminal or PowerShell window and execute the following command to compile the  contract:

 	```
 	truffle compile
 	```

-1. Now use the following command to deploy the contracts to the blockchain:
+1. Now use the following command to deploy the contract to the blockchain:

 	```
 	truffle deploy
 	```

-TODO: Add closing paragraph.
+The contract is now present in the blockchain and waiting for its ```sendCoin``` function to be called to transfer funds.
+All we lack is a mechanism for calling that function.
+In the next exercise, you will close the loop by using a Node.js app to execute the contract.

 <a name="Exercise6"></a>
-## Exercise 6: Deploy an app that uses a contract ##
+## Exercise 6: Deploy an app that uses the contract ##

-Smart contracts are designed for interaction with applications that use the blockchain for secure transactions.
-In this case, you will deploy a node app that will use the myCoin contract, which brokers the exchanges of a virtual currency similar to real world cryptocurrencies.
-Node uses a library called [web3.js](https://github.com/ethereum/web3.js/), which is a wrapper around the Ethereum RPC.
-There are other available web3 libraries for other languages including Java and Python.
+Smart contracts are designed to be used by applications that use the blockchain for secure transactions.
+In this exercise, you will create a Node.js app that uses the "myCoin" contract and then run it to broker an exchange of My Coin currency — specifically, to transfer funds from the coinbase account to your own account (Account 1).
+The app will use a library named [web3.js](https://github.com/ethereum/web3.js/), which wraps the Ethereum RPC API and dramatically simplifies code for interacting with smart contracts.
+Note that there are also web3 libraries available for other languages, including Java and Python.

 1. In a terminal or PowerShell window, use the following command to create a directory named "use-contract" in the location of your choice: